 NFYK15002U Advanced Methods in Applied Statistics

-The course will offer the practical knowledge and hands-on experience in computational analysis of data in all frontier physics research, with particular relevance for particle physics, astrophysics, and cosmology.
+The course will offer the practical knowledge and hands-on experience in computational analysis of data in frontier physics research, with particular relevance for particle physics, astrophysics, and cosmology.
 The course content is based on statistical methods and does not require a specific or broad physics background.
 It is therefore applicable for many non-physics disciplines in the Physical Sciences.

-- Be familiar with multiple machine learning algorithms and multivariate analysis technique, e.g. Boosted Decision Trees.
+- Be familiar with a supervised machine learning algorithm and multivariate analysis technique, e.g. Boosted Decision Trees.

 - Maximum Likelihood fitting